Written by Maria Fashchevskaya

 Q2

-The start of the second part of qualifying was delate, as marshals were clearing the track of sand and gravel in the third sector.
+The start of the second part of qualifying was delayed, as marshals were clearing the track of sand and gravel in the third sector.
 As Q2 started, the Ferraris were the firsts to drive out of the pit lane.
 As Sainz and Leclerc finished their flying laps, they knocked in a 1:20.328s and 1:20:296s, respectively, with the Monégasque having a better time around the track while the Spaniard clearly towed him here.

 With ten minutes to go, Max Verstappen finished his first try at the track, usurping both Ferraris and topping the board.
 His joy did not live long, as the McLarens were hot on his rear wing and soared the Dutchman, with Lando Norris taking the lead, for now.